Jennifer Aniston: Personal life

-In 2014, Aniston became a practitioner of Buddhism.
 She practices Hatha yoga and Budokan karate.
 In 2014, she spoke of her Transcendental Meditation practice.
 The following year, she said dyslexia had affected her education and self-esteem and that, after being diagnosed in her twenties, her outlook toward life changed.
 "I thought I wasn't smart.
 I just couldn't retain anything.
 Now I had this great discovery.
 I felt like all of my childhood trauma-dies, tragedies, dramas were explained."

 Aniston donated to Barack Obama's 2008 presidential campaign and took part in a fundraiser for Hillary Clinton during her 2016 presidential campaign.
 She endorsed Joe Biden in the 2020 presidential election.

 Aniston does not have any children.
 In November 2022, she appeared on the cover of Allure for their final print issue.
 In the accompanying interview, Aniston said she had undergone in vitro fertilization (IVF) to try to have children when she was in her thirties and forties, but the attempts did not result in any pregnancies.
 She said, "All the years and years and years of speculation...
 It was really hard.
 I was going through IVF, drinking Chinese teas, you name it.
 I was throwing everything at it."
+She also regretted not freezing her eggs.
 In July 2024, after comments about "childless cat ladies" that Republican vice presidential nominee JD Vance made in 2021 went viral, Aniston stated on social media that:

 All I can say is… Mr. Vance, I pray that your daughter is fortunate enough to bear children of her own one day (...)
 I hope she will not need to turn to IVF as a second option.
 Because you are trying to take that away from her, too.

 In 2023, she said Adam Sandler's family sent her flowers every year on Mother's Day.